seanwarman/file-server/README.md

 # File Server

 Add a page to `app/userhome` and you can go to it in the browser.

-You can give it any extension, including no extension, it'll always render as html.

 You can also import any js file within the same dir by using the path as if where in the home dir: